ibm-cloud-docs/appid/rate-limits.md

 ### Extensions
 {: #limits-extensions}

-* The response from your pre-mfa extension point must not exceed 10KB.
-If it does, the request is aborted and the user is required to complete MFA.
+* The response from your pre-mfa extension point must not exceed 10 KB.
+If it does, the request is canceled and the user is required to complete MFA.
-* If it takes {{site.data.keyword.appid_short_notm}} longer than 5 seconds to establish a connection to your pre-mfa extension point, or if the request takes longer than 7 seconds to complete, the request is aborted and the user is required to complete MFA.
+* If it takes {{site.data.keyword.appid_short_notm}} longer than 5 seconds to establish a connection to your pre-mfa extension point, or if the request takes longer than 7 seconds to complete, the request is canceled and the user is required to complete MFA.